[Cloud migration is definitely a good idea] Mynet x Beyond engineer conversation

 We hope to continue supporting the operation of the game through relocations and operations, while also working together to improve our technical capabilities.
 Thank you to Mr. Horikoshi, Mr. Aizawa, and Mr. Igari from Mynet for speaking with us today!

-By the way, an article in 2020 in which Mynet Horikoshi and our company's Okazaki and Nakauchi were interviewed about cloud relocation was published in "AUTOMATON,"
+Incidentally, an article featuring an interview with Mynet Horikoshi and our Okazaki and Nakauchi about cloud migration, which took place in 2020,"AUTOMATON,"was published in

 We provide optimal cloud design and configuration tailored to your objectives and uses

-Click here for the "Cloud/Server Migration" service page ]
+for the "Cloud Server Migration" service page Click here ]